nuthanc/html-css-course/starter/07-Omnifood-Desktop/README.md

   * similar to article element, but article element is self-contained
   * For section to exist, there should be multiple sections which are then part of something bigger
 * Give classname prefixed with section `class="section-hero"` so that it becomes easy to identify
+* Anchor tag for going somewhere and button for Actions(not related to Navigation)
+  * That is why we have used anchor tag and styled them like buttons
 * Select everything using classes in css for consistency
 * `css grids` for the section-hero even though it is 1D layout to have equal sized columns and to have uniform layouts across the page
 * It could have been done using flex also, something like this